abeaderstadt/applied-ml-beaderstadt/notebooks/project05/README.md

 ## Project Overview
-This project explores ensemble machine learning techniques to predict red wine quality using physicochemical properties.
-Ensemble methods combine multiple models to improve predictive performance, reduce overfitting, and generalize better to new data.
+This project uses the UCI Wine Quality dataset to explore two ensemble models: Random Forest (100) and a Voting model (DT + SVM + NN).
+The goal was to see which one performed better, understand why, and figure out whether combining different models actually leads to better predictions.

 We focus on two ensemble approaches:

-    1. Random Forest (100 trees) – a strong baseline with many decision trees.
+    1. Random Forest (100 trees) - a strong baseline with many decision trees.

-    2. Voting Classifier (Decision Tree + SVM + Neural Network) – combines different model types to leverage their strengths.
+    2. Voting Classifier (Decision Tree + SVM + Neural Network) - combines different model types to leverage their strengths.

 The goal is to evaluate which approach predicts wine quality most accurately and understand why some models perform better than others.